-Analysis | ‘It will go away’: A timeline of Trump downplaying the coronavirus threat
+Analysis | Timeline: The 105 times Trump has downplayed the coronavirus threat

 March 5: “With approximately 100,000 CoronaVirus cases worldwide, and 3,280 deaths, the United States, because of quick action on closing our borders, has, as of now, only 129 cases (40 Americans brought in) and 11 deaths.”

-With approximately 100,000 CoronaVirus cases worldwide, and 3,280 deaths, the United States, because of quick action on closing our borders, has, as of now, only 129 cases (40 Americans brought in) and 11 deaths.
-We are working very hard to keep these numbers as low as possible!— Donald J. Trump (@realDonaldTrump) March 5, 2020

 March 6: “We did an interview on Fox last night, a town hall.
 I think it was very good.
-And I said, ‘Calm.
+And I said: ‘Calm.
 You have to be calm.
 It’ll go away.' ”

 March 7: “It came out of China, and we heard about it.
 And made a good move: We closed it down; we stopped it.
 Otherwise — the head of CDC said last night that you would have thousands of more problems if we didn’t shut it down very early.
 That was a very early shutdown, which is something we got right."

+March 7: “We’re doing very well and we’ve done a fantastic job.”

-March 8: Retweets a story about Surgeon General Jerome Adams downplaying the risk of coronavirus for Trump personally.
+March 8: Retweets a story about Surgeon General Jerome Adams playing down the risk of coronavirus for Trump personally.

-Surgeon General Jerome Adams used his comments to downplay the risk of coronavirus to the president https://t.co/PA6a3Dv7gz— The Daily Beast (@thedailybeast) March 8, 2020

 March 9: “The Fake News Media and their partner, the Democrat Party, is doing everything within its semi-considerable power (it used to be greater!) to inflame the CoronaVirus situation, far beyond what the facts would warrant.
 Surgeon General, ‘The risk is low to the average American.’ ”